oliver-joos/wlan-relays/README.md

 You can find pinouts for common ESP32 boards [here](https://randomnerdtutorials.com/esp32-pinout-reference-gpios/).
-Valid pin names can be found in the `pins.csv` file located in the corresponding boards directory.

 A **5V DC AC solid-state relay** can switch a few hundred watts of AC power.
 Some of these relays can be controlled directly by 3.3V output pins.